Written byConnie Yang

 Check the power adapter connection

 Sometimes, your MacBook not charging because your power adapter doesn't connect to your MacBook Pro properly.
 Based on our past experience, you can unplug your power adapter and replug it into your MacBook several times until the light flashes.

 If the way mentioned above is in vain, check if the USB port on your Mac notebook is working or not via connecting another suitable and working power cable to your MacBook.

 Notably, the USB ports vary from MacBook Pro notebooks.
 You should make sure your charge cable is matchable for your machine.

 It is common that the damaged power adapter and cable lead to charging failure.
 You can check if there's apparent damage to your power adapter and cable.

 Moreover, the power adapter and cable that came with your MacBook Pro are different among models.
 If you mix your MacBook's power adapter and cable with others, your MacBook may not be charged.

 Here are the main power adapters and cables of the different MacBook Pro models:

-If your MacBook Pro was released 2012 and before, you can check its power adapter and cable in the apple support site.
+If your MacBook Pro was released in 2012 and before, you can check its power adapter and cable on the apple support site.